 Surety bonds are purchased by a principal because they are required, either by a government entity or as a condition of a contract.
 However, these bonds provide benefits for the principal as well.
 They are a cost-effective alternative to posting cash directly with a trustee or the obligee or providing an irrevocable Letter of Credit in lieu of a surety bond.

 As the principal, you pay a small percentage of the bond amount to the bonding company (surety) to provide a guarantee to the obligee, rather than parting with your liquid cash.
 Basically, when you purchase a surety bond, it is a form of credit extended to you.

 The cost of a surety bond is based on three factors:

 - Type of surety bond

 - The risk level of the applicant

-If you need a surety bond for professional purposes, contact our agent at Connor Insurance Agency in Sherrills Ford, North Carolina, for a quote.
+If you need a surety bond for professional purposes, shop & buy online or contact our agent at Connor Insurance Agency in Sherrills Ford, North Carolina, for a quote.